HarlemSquirrel/HarlemSquirrel.github.io/_posts/2017-02-10-irb-for-prying-eyes-in-ruby-2-4.markdown

 binding.irb
 ```

-Then we just run our little program from the commandline.
+Then we just run our little program from the command line.

 ```
 $ ruby irb-trial.rb